Harshjoshiit/SalesDuo/README.md

 🔗 **Frontend (Vercel):** [https://salesduoiitp.vercel.app/](https://salesduoiitp.vercel.app/)

-> The deployed demo showcases **real Amazon scraping + AI optimization**.
 MySQL-backed history is enabled **locally** and can be switched to a managed cloud database via environment variables.

 ---